nvoulgaris/blog/content/post/pair-programming.md

 ---
-title: "Pair programming: making the sum greater than the parts"
+title: "Pair programming: making the whole greater than the sum of its parts"
-date: "2019-11-30"
+date: "2019-12-15"
 tags: [pair programming,xp]
 image: img/posts/pair_programming.jpg
 ---

 When was the last time that you did some pair programming?
+How often do you practice it and why?
+Is it actually pair programming or is it just two people sitting side by side?

+Software engineering is a young and rapidly moving profession.
+Things have changed radically over the past few decades and we have to realize that it is a *team sport*.
+Great software is produced by great teams and I cannot imagine a team being great without members that are interacting a lot.

+In the following of this post, I will try to articulate my thoughts on pair programming, which I believe is an empowering practice and a skill that builds successful teams.

 # What is it

-Pair programming is an extreme programming (XP) practice and, according to Kent Beck's book [*"Extreme Programming Explained: Embrace Change"*](https://www.goodreads.com/book/show/67833.Extreme_Programming_Explained), it is
+Pair programming is an extreme programming (XP) practice.
+According to Kent Beck's book, [*"Extreme Programming Explained: Embrace Change"*](https://www.goodreads.com/book/show/67833.Extreme_Programming_Explained) it is

 > A programming technique where two people program with one keyboard, one mouse, and one monitor

-So, essentially, two software engineers, working at the same task, in a single machine.
+So, essentially, two software engineers, working on the same task, in a single machine.
 Two roles are defined and used by the participants, ideally swapped frequently: the *driver* and the *navigator*.

  * The **driver** is writing the code, focusing on the task in hand and in the micro view of the code.
  * The **navigator** is constantly reviewing the code being written by the driver, is looking for logic problems and bugs and is thinking ahead of the architecture and design of the system, focusing on the macro view of the code.

+ Now, having decided to pair, how do you go about doing it?

+# How to pair program

+Before thinking about roles and pieces of code, my advice is to focus on the setup.
+I find it critical that the screen is positioned in the **center** of the desk and *both participants have equal access to it*.
+Otherwise, you are running the risk of creating a situation in which one participant feels like a "guest" in the other's office, instead of an equal collaborator.

+Having taken care of the screen's position, the second most important point, in my opinion, is having *two keyboards*, if possible.
+This contradicts the above-mentioned definition of pair programming, which talks about one keyboard, but I believe it is very important to *remove the psychological barrier of actually having to "grab" the keyboard to contribute* one line of code when needed.

+With the setup in place, let's focus on the process.
+I would suggest making sure that you **swap roles frequently**.
+This ensures that both participants stay engaged and focused and that their minds work on both the micro and macro view of the code.
+Having the same driver for a lot of time can end up with the navigator feeling marginalized and disengaged.
+There is no "right" amount of time, but, out of personal experience, I would suggest swapping every few minutes.
+Of course, this is totally subjective and the pair should experiment and find what works best for it.

+Staying in the context of role swapping, when using Test Driven Development (TDD), I have found extremely useful the *"ping pong"* technique.
+According to this, the driver writes a failing unit test.
+Then, roles are swapped and the new driver makes it pass and writes the next failing unit test.
+Then, roles are swapped again and so on and so forth.
+This technique creates pace and ensures frequent role swaps.

+Apart from roles, make sure to also *switch pairs frequently*.
+In case the whole team is pairing amongst themselves, perhaps it could be a daily scrum discussion.
+I've heard of teams, which pair by default, that apply a soft and hard swaps a couple of times throughout the week.
+So, for instance, every Monday, there is a *soft swap* and people are free to either continue pairing with their colleague or swap to work on another task or with someone else and every Wednesday there is a *hard swap*, in which people actually have to switch pairs.
+No matter which method you use, I would suggest making sure that pairs are rotated frequently.

+Arguably, the best results out of pair programming come when people of the same level and expertise work together (for instance novice-novice or expert-expert).
+However, I would encourage you to also try mixing it up a bit and have expert - novice pairs.
+In this case, pay extra attention to not having the expert driving a lot!
+If anything, make sure that the novice is driving more, otherwise, you may end up with the novice *watching* the expert programming, getting lost and giving up soon.
+Also, an expert may be particularly unwilling to pair with a novice, believing that it will slow her down.
+It will! but always remember that

+> Pair programming may slow the expert down for a few hours, but it will speed the novice up for the rest of her life

-# Why
+# Why bother

-Now, the first reaction of people that have not used the practice is skeptical, to say the least.
-After all, it sounds very counter intuitive at first.
+Now, the first reaction of people that have not used the practice is scepticism, to say the least.
+After all, it sounds very counter-intuitive at first.
 Why have two people doing the work that one of them would originally do anyway?
 So, let's talk a little bit about the benefits of pair programming.

 ## The sum is greater than the parts

+Pair programming is a powerful technique when you need to tackle a very difficult problem.
+The reason is that, empirically, *the quality of the work that is being produced by the pair is higher* than the one of the work that each team member would produce on her own.
+I know that it sounds strange and is indeed very counter-intuitive, but, surprisingly, I have found it to be true every single time that I have paired on a difficult task.
+When done right, the level of concentration is unprecedented and two minds, deeply focusing on the same problem, can produce extremely high-quality work.

 ## Collective code ownership

-The more a team is practicing pair programming, the more it increases collective code ownership.
+The more a team is practicing pair programming, the more it **increases collective code ownership**.
 When an individual writes a piece of code and then the team reviews it, inevitably, the author is implicitly perceived as the *"owner"* of this piece of code.
-Pairing defaults the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) to 2 and increases collective code ownership, a vital quality for an agile team.
+Apart from increased collective code ownership, which is a vital quality for an agile team, pairing defaults the [bus factor](https://en.wikipedia.org/wiki/Bus_factor) to 2.

-## More efficient
 ## Code is reviewed automatically

-One of the greater benefits of pair programming is that the code is reviewed automatically, as it gets constantly reviewed by the navigator while is being typed by the driver.
+One of the greater benefits of pair programming is that the *code is reviewed automatically*, as it gets constantly reviewed by the navigator while is being typed by the driver.
 Taking into consideration that roles are swapped frequently, essentially the code is reviewed by the pair.
-Additionally, it is reviewed in a more active way, *driven by conversation and modifications*, instead of passively and silently reading a pull request without the author of the code.
-As a matter of fact, it is so well reviewed that it can be checked in and merged, although I would propose to open a pull request, have the rest of team have a look at it as well as have the pair take a more distant look after the work is done.
+Additionally, it is reviewed in a more active way, *driven by conversation and modifications*, instead of passively and silently reading a pull request without the author of the code being present to initiate a conversation.
+As a matter of fact, it is so well reviewed that it can be checked in and merged right away, although I would advise against it and I would propose to open a pull request, have the rest of team have a look at it as well as have the pair take a more distant look after the work is done.

 ## Increased collaboration

 Gone are the days that software was produced by individual sitting in their cubicles, working as isolated as possible.
 Nowadays, it is well understood that great software is delivered by great teams.
 Therefore, we focus our energy a lot into building great teams.
 Honestly, I can't think of a more catalytic action to this than having two people working together, on the same problem.
-Essentially, this boosts team energy like nothing else I have seen.
-Personally, as a scrum master, I always encouraged the team to work in pairs as much as they can and make sense.
+Personally, as a scrum master, I always encouraged the team to work in pairs as much as they can.

 ## Learning opportunity

-People say that code reviews is a great learning opportunity.
+People say that code reviews are a great learning opportunity.
 I can't even begin to describe what a wonderful learning opportunity pair programming is.
-Honestly, I don't remember pairing without sharing knowledge.
+Honestly, I don't remember pairing without *sharing knowledge*.
 Sometimes sharing great software design ideas.
 Sometimes learning a keyboard shortcut or a small IDE feature.
 There's always knowledge sharing during pair programming.

 ## More difficult to cut corners